MultiplatformKickstarter/website/content/en/features/_index.md

 **`IMPORTANT: PRO templates are in constant development.
 And this table may not have the actual state of development.
 The order in the table does not represent the current roadmap.`**

-Features | Free Template | Pro Template
+Features | Free Template | PRO Templates
 --- |---------------| ---
 *Login/Sign Up* | ✔             | ✔
 *Basic listing* | ✔             | ✔